mk270/whitakers-words/english_to_latin.md

 <BR>

-<P>Puncuation in meanings is now formalized, in order
-to allow computer processing of the text.
+Puncuation in meanings is now formalized, in order to allow computer processing of the text.
 Diviation from these rules would make parsing of the English very difficult, so they must be enforced.